rpgreview/papersandpaychecks/cow-orkers.md

 Keep The Borderlands by Michael Cole
 The Cheerleader Profession by Fred
 Snail mail magic communications by Fred
-The Door-to-Door wandering monster by Fred
+The Door-to-Door Wandering Monster by Fred
+So You Want it Darker? by Lev Lafayette and Jay Patterson

 ## Keep The Borderlands

-Plotline
+**Plotline**

 · Borderlands is an independent traditional book publishing company · Nile.com, Incorporated (the enemy) is an electronic commerce company · Nile is trying to out-muscle Borderlands